 If weight gain is your goal, pea protein can help.
-A clean, plant-based protein like Nuzest can support your dietary goals avoiding unnecessary sugars and other additives that your body doesn’t need.
+A clean, plant-based protein powder can support your dietary goals avoiding unnecessary sugars and other additives that your body doesn’t need.
 With its complete profile of essential amino acids, iron and calcium, pea protein delivers 18 to 21 grams of pure protein per serving, without empty calories from added sugars.

 Pea Protein for Muscle Gain

 When it comes to gaining muscle, protein has long reigned supreme, and for good reason: you can’t build muscle without nine essential amino acids found in protein.
-Nuzest's vegan pea protein offers a clean, sustainable option that delivers up to 21 grams of protein, complete with all nine amino acids, and the caloric support you need to support building muscle mass.
+Nuzest's vegan protein powder offers a clean, sustainable option that delivers up to 21 grams of protein, complete with all nine amino acids, and the caloric support you need to support building muscle mass.

 Studies show that weight lifters who supplemented with pea protein experienced just as much muscle gain as those who used whey, and much more than those who used a placebo.20 Pea protein also offers a alternative to animal-based and soy-based proteins that may cause stomach upset, acne and other issues so often associated with whey and other dairy-based proteins.
 That’s because pea protein is sourced solely from plants, so it doesn’t contain dairy and other common food allergens.